SSWConsulting/SSW.Rules.Content/rules/do-you-have-an-understanding-of-schema-changes-and-their-increasing-complexity/rule.md

 **Figure: Change data type (Very Hard) e.g. Text to Integer.
 Text to Integer and data conversion requires ["Data Motion Scripts"](/do-you-understand-a-data-type-change-data-motion-scripts).The above is abbreviated, see [the full .SQL file](https://github.com/SSWConsulting/SSW.Rules.Content/raw/main/rules/do-you-have-an-understanding-of-schema-changes-and-their-increasing-complexity/EmployeesCharToInt.sql)**

-The point of this is to know that no tool out there, not Redgate's SQL Compare, not Microsoft's SQL Schema Compare (aka Data Dude), nor SSW's SQL Deploy will do this automagically for you.
+The point of this is to know that no tool out there, not Redgate's SQL Compare, not Visual Studio SQL Schema Compare (aka Data Dude), nor SSW's SQL Deploy will do this automagically for you.
 So you better understand that this stuff is delicate.